-Figure 37 - Remote Control setup screen.
+Figure 33 - Remote Control setup screen.

-Highlight the box beside Port and select from None, RS232 and RS485.
-If the RS232 port and RS485 port are in use for PTZ control, networking or text input, the remote keyboard cannot be configured.
+Highlight the box beside Port and select between None, RS232 and RS485.
+If the RS232 port and RS485 port is in use for PTZ control, networking or text input, the remote keyboard cannot be configured.